-Model optimization is an optional offline step of improving final model performance by applying special optimization methods, such as quantization, pruning, preprocessing optimization, etc. OpenVINO provides several tools to optimize models at different steps of model development:
+Model optimization is an optional offline step of improving the final model performance and reducing the model size by applying special optimization methods, such as 8-bit quantization, pruning, etc. OpenVINO offers two optimization paths implemented in Neural Network Compression Framework (NNCF):

-Post-training Optimization w/ POT is designed to optimize inference of deep learning models by applying post-training methods that do not require model retraining or fine-tuning, for example, post-training 8-bit quantization.
+Post-training Quantization is designed to optimize the inference of deep learning models by applying the post-training 8-bit integer quantization that does not require model retraining or fine-tuning.

-Training-time Optimization w/ NNCF, a suite of advanced methods for training-time model optimization within the DL framework, such as PyTorch and TensorFlow 2.x.
-It supports methods, like Quantization-aware Training and Filter Pruning.
-NNCF-optimized models can be inferred with OpenVINO using all the available workflows.
+Training-time Optimization, a suite of advanced methods for training-time model optimization within the DL framework, such as PyTorch and TensorFlow 2.x.
+It supports methods like Quantization-aware Training, Structured and Unstructured Pruning, etc.

-Once the model is optimized using the aforementioned tools it can be used for inference using the regular OpenVINO inference workflow.
+Once the model is optimized using the aforementioned methods, it can be used for inference using the regular OpenVINO inference workflow.
 No changes to the inference code are required.